Devotional.com - Free Christian Devotional

 “Speak and act as those who are going to be judged by the law that gives freedom, because judgment without mercy will be shown to anyone who has not been merciful.
 Mercy triumphs over judgment!” – James 2:12-13

-The Lord is merciful and mercy triumphs over evil and brings reconciliation.
+The Lord is merciful.
 Today in prayer, praise Christ for His mercy and seek to be merciful to others.

 “Do you wish to receive mercy?
 Show mercy to your neighbor.” – John Chrysostom